haruki-nikaidou/b-blog/src/content/blog/whats-wrong-with-chinese-ideology.md

 > According to the China's criminal law, a woman rape a young boy is not a crime.
 And if the woman gets pregnant, the boy's family has to pay for the child, or the boy is guilty because of abandonment if the boy is over 14 years old.
 >
-> The reason is, *rape* is defined as "a man forcing a woman to have sex", not including "a woman forcing a man to have sex".
+> The reason is, China's Criminal Law defines rape only as "a man forcing a woman," excluding "a woman forcing a man."
 >
-> This incompleteness has been around for a long time.
-But it is only recently that attention has been drawn to its excessive abuse at cases where several middle school teachers raped their students.
+> This loophole has been around for a long time.
+But it just recently drew attention during cases where female middle school teachers sexually abused male students.

 > An ironic aspect of this situation is that one reason the CCP can give women a decided advantage in justice and enforcement stems from existing gender bigotry.
 >